Tupac Shakur Biopic ‘All Eyez On Me’ Gets June Release Date, Acquired By Lionsgate

 John Singleton also ended up backing out of the project, later throwing shade at the third and final director to take over the Tupac movie project.
 Benny Boom was best known for a lot of music videos including “Beez In The Trap” by Nicki Minaj and “Baby” by LL Cool J. Benny has a lot of credibility when it comes to making music videos but when it comes to movies, he is best known for Next Day Air in 2009 and that’s about it.

-Benny Boom might be doing a bang up job with All Eyez On Me but with nothing to go on, Tupac fans are hoping this movie will be mindblowing.
+Benny Boom might be doing a bang-up job with All Eyez On Me but with nothing to go on, Tupac fans are hoping this movie will be mindblowing.
 So far, Jada Pinkett Smith did give a thumbs up to the casting of Kat Graham as the pre-Will Smith version of herself.

 While Tupac’s Black Panthers activist mom passed away in May 2016 at the age of 69, she was reportedly involved with the Tupac biopic.
-Also, the choice of Danai Gurira to play the epic role of Tupac’s mom is a good one.
+Also, the choice of Danai Gurira to play the epic role of Tupac’s mom has been hailed by fans.

 In an interview with Complex last year, Demetrius Shipp Jr. talked about his experience while filming All Eyez On Me.
 Shipp has really high hopes for the way audiences receive the Tupac biopic and thinks the film has the potential to be epic because Tupac ranks up near Michael Jackson in order of importance.